-Your coding agent connects your sheets, shapes them, and ships a live dashboard — deterministic, self-hostable, built for millions of rows.
+Your coding agent connects your data, shapes it, and serves it live to your team — deterministic, self-hostable, built for millions of rows.

 No AI bundled · bring Claude Code, Codex or Cursor · your model key